-The Climate Science Legal Defense Fund hosts and participates in a variety of events for scientists and the public throughout the year.
+The Climate Science Legal Defense Fund leads and participates in a variety of events for scientists and the public throughout the year.
 These range from workshops and webinars for researchers to help them understand their legal rights and responsibilities to presentations about attacks on science and scientists.

 We hold events at many scientific conferences, including the American Geophysical Union (AGU) Fall Meeting and the American Association for the Advancement of Science (AAAS) Annual Meeting, and we often collaborate with organizations such as 500 Women Scientists and the ACLU.

 Please contact us if you’d like us to hold a training or workshop for scientists at your organization or to request that one of our attorneys speak at your event.

 Find Us at Upcoming Scientific Conferences

 ESA Annual Meeting, August 11-16, 2019

 Know Your Rights: Legal Issues for Scientists Interested in Advocacy and Activism